akatsukilevi/onlyrats.online/content/_index.md

 +++

 # Welcome to OnlyRats!
 > **⚠️ Warning**: Tail content ahead.
 Viewer discretion is advised.
 This site contains rodents of an explicitly thicc nature.
-If you ain't adult, you aren't ready for the rat.
+If you ain't adult, you aren't ready for rat.

-There are rats here!
-More than one, infact
+Behold, the rats!

 {% grid() %}
   {{ rat(name="The original rat!", url="OnlyRats", image="onlyrats")}}
   {{ rat(name="The rat that patted the fox", url="CISRaT", image="cisrat")}}
+  {{ rat(name="Sins of the Rat", url="Phantom Rat", image="phantom_rat")}}
 {% end %}

 Drop them some cheese.